2026 Lawsuits

 VCDL

-Many of the new laws passed in Virginia target law-abiding citizens rather than criminals.
-Several measures create vague definitions, complicated compliance requirements, and broad restrictions that place ordinary Virginians at legal risk for exercising rights protected under both the United States Constitution and the Constitution of Virginia.
+Almost all of the new laws passed in Virginia target law-abiding citizens rather than criminals.
+Several measures create vague definitions, complicated compliance requirements, and broad restrictions that place ordinary Virginians at legal risk for exercising rights protected under both the United States Constitution and the Virginia Constitution.

 The legal fight ahead is about restoring clarity, protecting due process, and ensuring constitutional protections are not chipped away through legislative wording games.